-Arrangements may be made to pay the security deposit in more than one payment.
-The resident must sign a payment agreement if the entire amount is not paid at the time of move-in.
+Security deposits are due and payable at the time of move-in.
+In cases of documented extreme hardships, arrangements may be made to pay the security deposit in more than one payment.
+The resident must sign a payment agreement if the entire amount is not paid at the time of move-in